FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2017-08-30-AI-research.md

 # Competition

-- local groups of units which can represent similar but mutually exclusive objects compete with one another for output by inhibiting the output of others
+- local groups of units which can represent similar but mutually exclusive objects compete with one another for output by inhibiting the output of others while sharing roughly similar inputs
 - unit activity correlates with certainty of output
 - feed-back from feed-forward projections of a local group modulate inputs of local group to increase certainty
 - all unit activity (certainty) and data transmission decays with time